Apricot Portable

 The Apricot Portable was a personal computer manufactured by ACT Ltd., and was released to the public in November 1984.
 It was ACT's first attempt at manufacturing a portable computer, which were gaining popularity at the time.
-Compared to other portable computers of its time like the Compaq Portable and the Commodore SX-64, the Apricot Portable was the first system to have an 80-column and 25-line LCD screen and the first with a speech recognition system.
+Compared to other portable computers of its time like the Compaq Portable and the Commodore SX-64, the Apricot Portable was the first system to have an 80-column and 25-line LCD and the first with a speech recognition system.

 The Apricot Portable was designed to be easily carried in its case, but was powered by mains electricity only.
 It consisted of a central unit containing the motherboard, monochrome display and a floppy disk drive.
 It also came with a wireless keyboard and bundled software.